 12. Don’t Rush It

 A final word of warning: there are a lot of terrible DIY tips on the internet for “breaking in boots fast!”
 Don’t buy it.
-Wearing your boots despite the discomfort can cause problems.
-There’s a fine line when you break in new boots, you don’t want accidentally to damage them.
+Wearing your boots through moderate to heavy discomfort can cause problems for both your feet and your shoes.
+There’s a fine line when you break in new boots; you don’t want accidentally to damage them, or cause yourself a lot of pain or serious blisters that will take weeks to heal.

 How Not to Break in Boots

-We wrote an entire article on what not to do to stretch or shrink a pair of boots.
-Most of those articles on the internet are based on old-wives’ tales perpetuated by recycling content from old message boards, and most of those methods can hurt your feet or damage your boots.
+Now: what not to do to properly break in a pair of boots.
+Many articles on the internet that claim to have a super-quick or easy fix for too-tight boots are based on old-wives’ tales perpetuated by recycling content from old message boards, and most of those methods can hurt your feet or damage your boots.
+No matter how badly you want to prevent blisters, get a comfortable fit, and break in your boots, avoid doing the below.

 Don’t fill your boots with water and let them dry.